drawable/fluss/examples/step1.md

     </body>
     </html>

+In addition we use bower to add todomvc-commons to get nice styles and React.

+    bower install todomvc-common
+    bower install react

 The rest of the UI will be created using React in Typescript code.
 We'll not be using JSX fo this tutorial.

+## Type definitions for React

+Since we're using React with typescript we need to install proper typedefinitions.
+We use [tsd](https://github.com/DefinitelyTyped/tsd/tree/master).

+    tsd query react -a install

+## Todo-List Component

+We start by creating a todo list component that display the todos in the array-store.
+Create a new file `ui/todosList.ts`.
+(This is some old style React atm.
+Will update to the new API soon).

+Let's first define a component that display a todo.
+It will receive on property `todo` and we simply display it's properties according to the styles in TodoMVC.

+    var Todo = React.createClass({

+        render: function() {
+            return React.DOM.li({ className: this.props.todo.completed ? "completed" : ""},
+                React.DOM.div({ className: "view" },
+                    React.DOM.input({ className: "toggle", type: "checkbox", checked: this.props.todo.completed }),
+                    React.DOM.label({ }, this.props.todo.title ),
+                    React.DOM.button({ className: "destroy"})
+                )
+            );
+        }
+    });

+Now we define a list component that displays one Todo-Component for every item in our todo-array-store.
+All nothing special right now.

+    export var TodoList = React.createClass({

+        render: function() {
+            return React.DOM.ul({ id: "todo-list" },
+                this.props.todos.map(function(todo, index) {
+                    return Todo({ todo: todo, key: index }) })
+            )
+        }
+    });

+## Displaying the list

+Import our new component module

+    import TodoList = require("./ui/todoList");

+In our `application.ts` let's define on last function to get everything going

+    function init() {
+        var container = document.getElementById("todoapp");
+        var app = createApplication();

+        Actions.addTodo("Learn some fluss");

+        React["renderComponent"](
+            React.DOM.header({id: "header"},
+                React.DOM.h1({}, "todos"),
+                React.DOM.section({ id: "main"},

+                    TodoList.TodoList({ todos: app.todos.immutable })

+                )), container);
+    }

+    init();

+We get our container from the DOM and initialize the application object.
+Then for testing purposes we call our new action to create todos.
+Then we render our todoList together with some html using React.

+Notice how we do not pass the applications todos-store directly but it's immutable proxy.
+It's always good practice for UI to only work on immutable application data to not disrupt the data flow flux defines.

+After building our app it will display the one todo we created.
+It cannot do much right now, but we're going to change that.
+The boilerplate is done.
+Now we can add new UIs and new functionality.

+## Creating new Todos from the UI

+The spec requires us to have an input field for creating a new todo.
+The new todo shall be created upon enter.
+Create a new file
+`ui/newTodo.ts`

+    import Actions = require("../actions");

+    export var NewTodo = React.createClass({

+        handleInput: function(event) {
+            this.setState({ value: event.currentTarget.value })
+        },

+        handleKeyDown: function(event) {
+            if (event.keyCode === 13) {
+                Actions.addTodo(this.state.value);
+                this.setState({ value: "" });
+            }
+        },

+        getInitialState: function() {
+            return { value: ""}
+        },

+        render: function() {
+            return React.DOM.input({ id: "new-todo", placeholder: "What needs to be done?", autofocus: "autofocus",
+                onChange: this.handleInput, onKeyDown: this.handleKeyDown,
+                value: this.state.value })
+        }
+    });

+If you're familiar with React this should all be straight forward.
+We render a [controlled input component}(http://facebook.github.io/react/docs/forms.html#controlled-components) to keep track of the user input.
+Then when the user hits ENTER we simply call our action in `handleKeyDown` and clear the input.

+After adding this to the React render call in `application.ts` you can try it out.

+    function init() {
+        var container = document.getElementById("todoapp");
+        var app = createApplication();

+        Actions.addTodo("Learn some fluss");

+        React["renderComponent"](
+            React.DOM.header({id: "header"},
+                React.DOM.h1({}, "todos"),

+                NewTodo.NewTodo({}),

+                React.DOM.section({ id: "main"},
+                    TodoList.TodoList({ todos: app.todos.immutable })
+                )), container);
+    }

+You see no change in the UI entering a new todo.
+If you're using chrome and have the React-Addon installed you can see that the new todo was created.
+So it seems we need to update our UI to reflect the new state.

+Lets add code in `ui/todoList.ts` to update the UI when a new todo is created.

+    export var TodoList = React.createClass({

+        componentDidMount: function() {
+            var that = this;
+            this.props.todos.newItems()
+                .forEach(function() {
+                    that.forceUpdate();
+                })
+        },

+        // (...)

+In `componentDidMount` we simply observe the `newItems` stream of our todos-array and tell the component to re-render.

+Now, when you enter a new todo it will be displayed in the list.